Andor: Season 2

-Luminate, which gathers viewership data from certain smart TVs in the U.S., said that Andor Season 2 demonstrated strong viewership growth due to its unique release strategy—dropping three episodes per week over four weeks.
+Luminate, which measures streaming performance in the United States using viewership data, audience engagement metrics, and content reach across multiple platforms, stated that Andor Season 2 demonstrated strong viewership growth due to its unique release strategy—dropping three episodes per week over four weeks.
 This approach defied the typical audience drop-off seen in other Star Wars series such as Ahsoka and Skeleton Crew.
 While those series peaked in their second week, Andor built momentum steadily, culminating in its highest single-day viewership—171 million minutes—with the release of its final batch of episodes.
 Audience retention between episodes remained stable, with only a 20% drop from episode 3 to episode 4, compared to a 31% decline for Ahsoka.
 Season 1 had already shown long-term appeal, growing its total audience by 46% over a year, outperforming Ahsoka (20%) and The Mandalorian Season 3 (21%).
 Nielsen Media Research reported that from June 1, 2024, to May 31, 2025, Andor was streamed for a total of 88 million hours.
+Luminate subsequently announced that Andor was streamed for 918.1 million minutes during the first half of 2026.